 “War of the Worlds” anniversary a timeless reminder of fact vs. fiction

+October 30th, 1938 23-year-old Welles took to the airwaves for an hour to describe a martian invasion in such detail that it caused nationwide hysteria.

-ORONO, Maine (WABI) - This Halloween-Eve marks 82 years since Orson Welles scared millions with his radio drama “War of the Worlds.”
-Or did he?
+BANGOR, Maine (WABI) - This Halloween-Eve marks 82 years since Orson Welles scared millions with his radio drama “War of the Worlds.”

 But scholars Michael Socolow of UMaine and Jefferson Pooley say the reports of mass hysteria reported following the broadcast were greatly exaggerated.